 What do you mean MY Faith Journey?

 In the mission statement of Atonement, we declare that we are “a church under the leadership of Jesus Christ where . . .” and then we go on to list several statements that describe how that leadership is lived out.
 The very first one states that “growth is expected.”
-That growth, the act of moving closer in a relationship to Jesus Christ takes place in what we like to call the faith journey.
-It’s YOUR journey—the church, the pastors, no one else can take that journey or contribute to it’s progress for you.
+That spiritual growth, the act of moving closer in a relationship to Jesus Christ takes place in what we like to call the faith journey.
+It’s YOUR journey—the church, the pastors, it’s members, no one else can take that journey or contribute to it’s progress for you.